Quantum statistics and self-interference in extended colliders

-Our analysis here employs a fermionic collider (we also give results for bosonic colliders where applicable).
-We note that focusing on such fundamental platforms offers two advantages: First, antibunching (bunching) of fermions (bosons) is more extreme than that of intermediate statistics of anyons.
-Demonstrating false statistical transmutation in that case is thus more striking.
+Our analysis here focuses on the fermionic collider while providing results for bosonic colliders where applicable.
+Such a focus offers two advantages: First, antibunching (bunching) of fermions (bosons) is more extreme and ubiquitous than that of intermediate statistics of anyons.
 Second, we can avoid the complication due to topological vacuum-bubbles braiding~\cite{Han_2016}, also known as time-domain braiding~\cite{PhysRevLett.116.156802,Lee_2022,PhysRevLett.131.186601}, thus facilitating a clear message concerning false bunching of fermions.

 Below, we first introduce a simple model of an extended collider that captures the relevant physics.
 We then consider a two-particle collision, demonstrating that the incorrect benchmark leads to apparent fermion bunching, leading us to identify the role of self-interference and define the proper statistical benchmark.
-Finally, we demonstrate that the results of our analysis can be tested in experiments by measuring dc (zero frequency) auto- and cross-current correlators.
-Additional information, such as the spatial size of the extended collider, can be obtained from time-resolved correlators, such as the $g^{(2)}-$function.
+Finally, we consider the case of many-particle colliding beams, and demonstrate that the results of our analysis can be tested in experiments by measuring dc (zero frequency) auto- and cross-current correlators.